minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 ## Org-mode table for tracking

-I create the following table.
+For record, I create the following table in an org-mode file.
 The "Total start" and "Total end" columns are extracted directly from the statistics page.
 "Est. Mobile" gives an estimate of non-PC-browser usage of SNS (brower and apps on mobile devices).
-"Today" column is computed from the three columns.
+"Today" column is computed from these three columns.

 ```example
 | Date             | Total start | Total end | Est. Mobile [h] | Today [h] |